Eucalyptus recurva: Description

 Eucalyptus recurva is a mallee that typically grows to a height of 1.5-4.2 m and forms a lignotuber.
 It has smooth grey, orange, green or yellow bark that is shed in long ribbons.
 Young plants and coppice regrowth have sessile, elliptical to egg-shaped leaves that are arranged in opposite pairs, each leaf 10-20 mm long and 4-8 mm wide.
 The crown of mature trees is composed of juvenile leaves that are paler on the lower surface, up to 32 mm long and 4-8 mm wide with the tip turned down.
 The flower buds are arranged in leaf axils in groups of three on an unbranched peduncle 3-5 mm long, the individual buds sessile or on very short pedicels.
 Mature buds are broadly oval and wrinkled, 4-5 mm long and 3-4 mm wide with a rounded operculum that is shorter and narrower than the floral cup at the join.
 Flowering occurs in a short period in January and the flowers are white.
 The fruit is a woody, hemispherical capsule 3-4 mm long and 4-5 mm wide with the valves protruding.

 The remaining wild specimens are thought to be extremely old.
 Based on the size of its lignotuber, the largest single specimen is estimated to be 3,000 years old, given that its lignotuber grows at only 2mm per year.
-However, it is possible that two other specimens are actually the result of a split in the original rootstock, and based on their spread of 26m would be estimated at around 13,000 years old, which if correct would make it the oldest single tree known to be alive on earth.
+However, it is possible that two other specimens are actually the result of a split in the original rootstock, and based on their spread of 26m would be estimated at 13,000 years old, which if correct would make it the oldest single tree known to be alive on earth.